 Its built-in memory chip accepts up to 50 routes and allows you to add as many as 1000 waypoints and locations so that you can always make a perfect route without accidentally barging into a no-fly zone with all the local F-16s coming after you.
 To make your life even easier, the watch can be wirelessly fed a flight plan designed in their Garmin Pilot app.

-As for the battery life of the gadget, it is comparable with other GPS-equipped watches.
+As for the battery life, it is comparable with other GPS-equipped watches.
 The manufacturer guarantees that it will work up to 50 hours in GPS mode, up to two weeks in sensor mode and whole five weeks in watch mode.
 According to the company, the battery fully charges with a proprietary clip-on module at around two hours: just like your normal smartphone does.

-As for the price, it is a pretty much standard $400 USD.
-While not terribly cheap, it is a lot more affordable than a fancy quartz Breitling that sports a lot less functions, but comes at a much higher price.
+As for the price, it is a pretty much standard $500 USD.
+While not terribly cheap, it is not merely a lot more affordable than a fancy quartz Breitling that sports a lot fewer functions, but comes at a much higher price, but is also designed to actually give you something in return for that hard-earned cash of yours.

 Build quality: 4.5/5